 Alarmists will identify a known toxic chemical, present in an infinitesimally small amount in some product, and then attempt to scare people as if the chemical were a deadly toxin at any concentration.
-Thus, we have the absurd situation whereby people are trying to “free themselves” of formaldehyde, even though it is a metabolite in all animals, is present in human breath at a median concentration of 30 parts-per-billion, and naturally occurs in fruits and vegetables.
+Thus, we have the absurd situation whereby people are trying to “free themselves” of formaldehyde, even though it is a metabolite in all animals, is present in human breath at a concentration of 0.8 to 8.0 parts-per-billion, and naturally occurs in fruits and vegetables.

 Note that this metabolic formaldehyde occurs naturally, and has nothing whatsoever to do with environmental pollution.

-This fact was lost on one blogger, who posted the following errant nonsense: “Twenty years ago, two times the amount of formaldehyde was needed to embalm a body.
+This fact was lost on Bill Nye, who posted the following errant nonsense: “Twenty years ago, two times the amount of formaldehyde was needed to embalm a body.
 Now, only half the amount is needed due to the fact that we have so much formaldehyde already in our body.”